Maple Hall

 Maple Hall is a historic home located near Lexington in Rockbridge County, Virginia, USA.
-The house was built in 1855 and is a two-story, three bay, Greek Revival style brick dwelling on an English basement.
+The house was built in 1855 and is a two-story, three-bay, Greek Revival style brick dwelling on an English basement.
 It has a hipped roof and rear ell with a gable roof.
 It features a two-story pedimented front portico.
 The property includes the contributing two-story brick building which probably dates to the 1820s and a small log outbuilding.
-The home is currently occupied by a behavior modification program named Maple Hall Academy, and formerly housed a restaurant.
+The home was purchased by John Singleton, who was then the owner of a boarding school in South Carolina, in April 2021.
+The building was then occupied by the therapeutic boarding school Maple Hall Academy.
+Maple Hall Academy abruptly closed in April 2024.

 It was listed on the National Register of Historic Places in 1987.